Photo: Glenda Taylor

 - Slightly stiffer at cold temps

-Get the Briggs and Stratton garden hose on Amazon, at Lowe’s, or at Walmart.
+Get the Briggs and Stratton garden hose on Amazon or at Lowe’s.

 For watering large yards, consider the Giraffe Hybrid Garden Hose, which is flexible and designed for heavy-duty use.
 It measures 100 feet long, although shorter lengths may be available, and comes in the standard ⅝-inch diameter, although the one I tested is noticeably smaller in diameter than other ⅝-inch hoses.
 It came out to be just a hair more than ½ inch in diameter when I measured.
 I don’t know if this holds true for all Giraffe Hybrid hoses or if I just got one on the narrower side.
 Not that it mattered in testing; this hose still performed exceptionally well.

 At 100 feet, this hose is pretty long, but its smooth, flexible nature seems to help keep it from tangling.
 It’s kink resistant; even after I looped a knot in it and pulled, it didn’t kink.
 It features nickel-plated brass fittings and ergonomic hand grips at each end, making it simple to attach the hose to the spigot and to various nozzles.
 I was able to attach it to both without any leaks.

 The Giraffe hose is made from three layers of hybrid polymer—an inner layer that keeps it supple, a woven layer to prevent kinking, and a top layer for durability and abrasion resistance.
 Being backed over with my car didn’t seem to faze this hose.
 After use, I was able to wind it around my hose reel, but like the other large hoses, it’s not a space saver—it takes up some room.

 - Diameter: ⅝ inch (more like ½ inch)

 - Material: Flexible polymer, reinforced polyester inner layer